Wall-Go/WallGoCollision/README.md

 This installation needs to be global, otherwise pip doesn't install the required CMake files.
 Alternatively you could install pybind11 through conda, or build it directly from source.

 Muparser needs to be manually installed from source.
-Please follow the installation instructions at https://github.com/beltoforion/muparser/.
+Please follow the installation instructions at https://github.com/beltoforion/muparser/. **Note:** muparser can safely be installed without OpenMP support (-DENABLE_OPENMP=OFF) without affecting WallGo/Collision.

 ## Compiling the Collision module